1. Home

 Doctors of the World (DOTW) and Médecins Sans Frontières / Doctors Without Borders (MSF) are issuing an urgent call to the UK Government to close RAF Wethersfield, a former RAF barracks turned mass asylum containment site, due to severe mental health crises among people accommodated at the site.

-Since November 2023, Doctors of the World, in partnership with Médecins Sans Frontières UK, has been providing medical services to people held at Wethersfield through a mobile clinic stationed outside the site.
+In November 2023, Doctors of the World, in partnership with Médecins Sans Frontières UK, began providing medical services to people held at Wethersfield through a mobile clinic stationed outside the site.

 The men held at Wethersfield are 18 to 65 years old, and often Afghan, Iranian, Syrian, Eritrean, Iraqi, or Sudanese.